Portability Procedures

 or click here to email it to OHA Portability

-Portability Packets will not be accepted if faxed or hand carried by the participant.
+Portability Packets will not be accepted if faxed or carried by the participant by hand.
 It may take approximately 2 to 4 weeks for the Portability Department to receive your paperwork in the office.
-You must contact the Orlando Housing Authority at 407.895.3300 ext 6012 or 5303 to see if your portability packet has been received.
+You must contact the Orlando Housing Authority at 407.895.3300 ext.
+6012 or 5303 to see if your portability packet has been received.
 You can also check your status by emailing OHA Portability.

 STEP 2: Complete the Intake Personal Declaration Packet